t0a5ted/HideURL/README.md

 # HideURL
-This Short Python Script Hides Long Phishing URLs With da.gd And Has The Option To Add Customizable Key Words.
+This Short Python Script Hides Long URLs With da.gd And Has The Option To Add Customizable Key Words.

 1. Install HideURL
 ‎